schraf/research-assistant/README.md

 **Note:**
 - When accessing via API Gateway (production), the `x-api-key` header is required
-- When accessing the Cloud Run service directly (local development), only the bearer token is needed
 - The API Gateway validates the API key before forwarding requests to the Cloud Run service

 ## Environment Variables